Víctimas del Pecado: Plot

 Violeta (Ninón Sevilla), a Cuban dancer from the Cabaret Changó, rescues an infant from a garbage can in Mexico City's red-light district.
 She decides to raise the baby but this displeases Rodolfo (Rodolfo Acosta), the club's owner.
 Santiago (Tito Junco), a rival club owner, falls in love with Violeta and offers his help.
-Tragedy takes place when Rodolfo (Rodolfo Acosta) kills Santiago and is then killed by Violeta.
+Together they raise the baby for six years as father and mother.
+Tragedy takes place when Rodolfo (Rodolfo Acosta) kills Santiago and is then killed by Violeta, who is then imprisoned, leaving the 6-year-old by himself in the street.
+At the end of the film, the kind hearted warden finds a way to release Violeta; mother and child can now finally be together.